udemyDevops/aws-paas-and-saas/arch-and-flow.md

 ### vprofile project using paas & saas
-* Beanstack ---> for app, it will have the below managed resources
+* Beanstalk ---> for app, it will have the below managed resources
     - ec2 for tomcat (app server) with a security group
     - ELB for load balancing with a security group
     - SGs will have the rules added to allow traffic from ALB to ec2 instnaces